๐Ÿ”’

 Ansoff Matrix

-Use in Opportunities/Threats to discuss whether the business should pursue market penetration, development, or diversification in response to external pressures.
+Use in Opportunities/Threats to discuss whether the business should pursue market penetration, development, or diversification.

 Porter's Five Forces

-Use in Threats to discuss competitive rivalry, supplier power, or the threat of new entrants as external pressures on the business.
+Use in Threats to discuss competitive rivalry, supplier power, or the threat of new entrants as external pressures.

 CBA & solutions